 This Kale and Quinoa Salad recipe is packed with so much flavor.
 And between the protein-packed quinoa, hearty kale, and delicious roasted sweet potatoes, it’s sure keep you full until your next meal!

 This yummy salad is such a treat for quinoa and kale lovers, and if you’re reading right now, I’m assuming that is you!

 I was actually inspired to make this salad after trying the Green Jean Salad at Vessel Kitchen in Kimball Junction, Utah.
 If you’re ever in Kimball Junction / Park City or Salt Lake City, you NEED to stop in … everything I’ve had there is so good.

 My version of the Green Jean is a simplified version of Vessel Kitchen’s: a Kale and Quinoa Salad mixed with a super tasty miso dressing and topped with roasted sweet potato chunks.
 The finishing touch is a rich Tahini Dressing drizzled over the top.
 It’s so easy to make and so delicious!

-How to Make Kale and Quinoa Salad
+How to Make Kale Quinoa Salad with Roasted Sweet Potatoes

 The key to success with this recipe is to stay organized and to prepare things in a certain order.
 Here’s what you’re going to do in a nutshell: